LibPdIntegration/LibPdIntegration/README.md

 ## Spatialisation

+**Note:** This section's slightly out of date, as Unity no longer includes the **OculusSpatializer** plugin in its standard install.
+See the [Spatialisation](https://github.com/LibPdIntegration/LibPdIntegration/wiki/spatialisation) page on the [wiki](https://github.com/LibPdIntegration/LibPdIntegration/wiki) for an alternative approach, and more info in general.

 There are a number of different methods for spatialising Pure Data patches in Unity.
 At the time of writing, the simplest method involves the use of one of Unity's included Spatializer plugins.

 For example, to use the **OculusSpatializer** plugin, you will first need to update your project settings: